PhatLe15/Real-Time-Embedded-System-Co-Design/Lab8/readme.md

 The purpose of this lab assignment is to have a better understanding of the semaphore system object in the TI-RTOS by creating tasks to control LED.

 ## Exercise 1
 For this exercise, the job is to create two separate tasks to control the red LED using semaphore.
-Specifically, Task 1 will control the delay time at 0.4 Hz and Task 2 will initialize and toggle the LED.
+Specifically, **Task 1** will control the delay time at `0.4Hz` and **Task 2** will initialize and toggle the LED.

 ```c
 Void task1(UArg arg0, UArg arg1)